-For 2012, the Compensation Committee established the target incentive award under the Management Incentive Plan for the Chief Executive Officer and for the other members of executive management at the amounts shown in the table below.
-The target awards that could be earned under the Management Incentive Plan for 2012 were the same as for the prior year.
+For 2014, the Compensation Committee established the target incentive award under the Management Incentive Plan for the Chief Executive Officer and for the other members of executive management at the amounts shown in the table below.
+The target awards that could be earned under the Management Incentive Plan for 2014 were the same as for the prior year.

-Target Award as a percentage of base
+Executive Officer Target Award as a percentage of base salary

-Executive Officer salary

-Richard A. Hubbell j
+Richard A. Hubbell

 President and Chief Executive Officer 100%

 Ben M. Palmer

 Vice President, Chief Financial Officer and Treasurer 100%

 R. Randall Rollins

 Chairman of the Board 100%

 Linda H. Graham

 Vice President and Secretary 40%

-The maximum bonus award for each participant under the Plan for 2012 and prior years was established at 150 percent of such participant's base salary.
-The performance criteria applicable to the participants under the Management Incentive Plan for 2012 were determined based solely on corporate performance.
-The Compensation Committee established corporate performance goals for 2012 under the Management Incentive Plan based on cash flow return on invested capital.
+The maximum bonus award for each participant under the Plan for 2014 and prior years was established at 150 percent of such participant's base salary.
+The performance criteria applicable to the participants under the Management Incentive Plan for 2014 were determined based solely on corporate performance.
+The Compensation Committee established corporate performance goals for 2014 under the Management Incentive Plan based on cash flow return on invested capital.
 Return on invested capital ("ROIC") is a widely used financial performance measure that typically correlates with long term change in stockholder value.
 The Company has used ROIC as the sole performance goal under the Management Incentive Plan for several years.
 ROIC is computed as the ratio of earnings before interest, taxes, depreciation and amortization (EBITDA) to invested capital.
 Invested capital is generally equal to the aggregate of stockholders' equity, accumulated depreciation and long-term liabilities.
-For 2012, the target performance goal established by the Company is in excess of the comparable historical average ROIC of our peers, is in excess of the Company's weighted average cost of capital, and is an amount which the Company believes represents outstanding financial performance.
+For 2014, the target performance goal established by the Company is in excess of the comparable historical average ROIC of our peers, is in excess of the Company's weighted average cost of capital, and is an amount which the Company believes represents outstanding financial performance.
 Under the Management Incentive Plan, the Company must achieve at least 80 percent of the target performance goal for executive officers to be eligible for any bonus award.
 Bonus awards under the Management Incentive Plan are determined on a sliding scale between the threshold performance level and a superior performance level, which corresponds to 175 percent of the target performance goal.
 To be eligible for the bonus award under the Management Incentive Plan, the ROIC must be in excess of 16 percent up to a maximum of 35 percent.
 The Company has consistently followed the same method to compute ROIC, and the Compensation Committee has not exercised discretion to waive the performance goals based on difficult industry conditions or other factors.

 The Company operates in a cyclical business where financial performance is influenced by, among other things, changes in oil and natural gas prices.
-The Company generated ROIC that resulted in 192 percent of the target award in 2012, in excess of 200 percent of the target award in 2011 and 164 percent of the target award in 2010.
-The level of performance achieved had been trending downward with a significant improvement in 2011 that was sustained through 2012, consistent with the cyclical nature of industry performance and the performance of our peers.
+The Company generated ROIC that resulted in 141 percent of the target award in 2014, 120 percent of the target award in 2013 and 192 percent of the target award in 2012.
+The level of performance achieved improved in 2014 after trending downward in 2013 following a strong performance in 2012 consistent with the cyclical nature of industry performance and the performance of our peers.
+Based upon current trends and expectations for the oilfield industry, the operating environment in 2015 will be very challenging.